Tomahawk (film): Plot

 The Sioux approach the fort in small groups and pick off one sentry at a time then ride off.
 Julie has taken a horse out without permission and they chase her.
 Jim calls them off, but one still chases her.
 Jim pulls him from his horse and they fight.
 It is Red Cloud's favourite son and he is killed.
 When they get back to the fort they can hear the Sioux war drums.

 Bridger discovers that Dancy killed his Cheyenne wife, Monahseetah's sister, after Dancy leads a suicidal attack on a group of Sioux where he is the sole survivor.

-The Sioux attack the fort in waves but the newly arrived breach loading rifles defeat them.
+The Sioux attack the fort in waves but the newly arrived breech-loading rifles defeat them.